sheerun/rspec-gherkin/README.md

 ### Where to place steps

-Turnip automatically loads your `spec_helper` file.
+RspecGherkin automatically loads your `spec_helper` file.
 From there you can place your steps wherever you want, and load them however you like.
 For example, if you were to put your steps in `spec/steps`, you could load them like this: